Memory that learns what works. So you can do more of it.

 • Record outcomes: "Record in Roampal - this worked" or "...failed"

-With Claude Code hooks, this happens automatically — the hooks inject context so the AI knows to use memory tools.
+With roampal-core (Claude Code & OpenCode), this happens automatically — hooks and plugin inject context so the AI knows to use memory tools.

 Why outcome learning beats regular memory: